andrewwhipple/blogengine/README.md

 * Some sort of automaticity to the post updating, since it's a bit of a chore to add a new post.
 * Better decomposition, especially of some of the GET handlers
 * Testing with a fresh install on a new server to make sure the setup script works and the code is suitably generic
+* Once everything seems solid, write up documentation, transfer to a new repo for actual clean usage, and turn this into the "andrewwhipple.com" repo.

 ### Post Formatting: